aws-solutions-library-samples/guidance-for-asynchronous-inference-with-stable-diffusion-on-aws/README.md

 Implementing a fast scaling and low cost Stable Diffusion inference solution with serverless and containers on AWS

 [Stable Diffusion](https://aws.amazon.com/what-is/stable-diffusion/) is a popular open source project for generating images using Generative AI.
-Building a scalable and cost efficient ML Inference solution is a common challenge that many AWS customers are facing.
+Building a scalable and cost efficient Machine Learning (ML) Inference solution is a common challenge that many AWS customers are facing.
 This project shows how to use serverless architcture and container services to build an end-to-end low cost, rapidly scaling asyncronous image generation architecture.
 This repo contains the sample code and CDK deployment scripts that will help you to deploy this solution in a few steps.

 ## Features